cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_advanced/02_daemonset.md

                 fieldRef:
                   fieldPath: metadata.name
 ```

+Apply it to the cluster.

 ```bash
 kubectl create -f daemonset.yaml
 ```

-2. Take a look at your Pods and Nodes.
+## 2. Take a look at your Pods and Nodes

 You should get something similar like this:

 ```bash
 kubectl get po,no
 NAME                     READY   STATUS    RESTARTS   AGE